MicrosoftDocs/ATADocs/ATPDocs/investigate-assets.md

 ## Investigation steps for suspicious groups

-If an alert or incident indicates that an entire group may be suspicious or compromised, check and investigate the group entity for the following details and activities:
+If an alert or incident investigation is related to an Active Directory group, check the group entity for the following details and activities:

 1. **Group identity**
     1. Is the user a [sensitive group](entity-tags.md), such as an admin or on a specific watchlist?